Tuthache/MangaCat/README.md

 ## Future changes

 MangaCat will implement a recommendation system in the future allowing users to find recommendations based upon manga they have within their mangalist.
 MangaCat also aims to allow users the ability to see the number of manga they've read or are currently reading based on genre.
+Once the recommendation feature is finished MangaCat will be published to the web with full functionality.